pushpay/messaging-sample-app/README.md

+# Pushpay fork changes

+1. The API url used by default is `https://api.catapult.inetwork.com/`.
+Change it to `https://messaging.bandwidth.com/api` instead.

 # Bandwidth Messaging API Sample App

 This app demonstrates how you can build a small server that works with Bandwidth's Messaging API.
 It will send and receive messages, store them and retrieve them, provide conversation threading, and provide a web interface that updates in realtime.